sunbeam-labs/sunbeam/docs/quickstart.rst

    path.
 If you're running Bash (the most common terminal shell), the installation script should print the necessary command.

-If you see "Tests failed", check out our :ref:`troubleshooting` section or file an issue on our `GitHub <https://github.com/sunbeam-labs/sunbeam/issues>`_ page.
+If the tests fail, check out our :ref:`troubleshooting` section or file an issue on our `GitHub <https://github.com/sunbeam-labs/sunbeam/issues>`_ page.

 Setup